the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 - What mindset makes up a good teacher
 - Do we need an organisation for teaching RSE skills?
 - Certificates?
 Remember that they help to define what an RSE is and therefore help the career path definition.

+- Ideally over time scientific software engineering becomes part of the curricula at universities

 ## Required Next steps
 ### Implementation Strategies